Do you find yourself

 Research has verified that Sensory-Processing Sensitivity occurs in about 15-20% of human and other species.
 The brain of the Highly Sensitive Person – HSP – processes information in a different way than the majority of the population.
 There is increased awareness of more of the environment with more activation occurring in the brain, frequently in areas associated with emotion, emotional processing and memories.

 Sensitivity is an undervalued characteristic in our society.
 The lifestyle that we are taught to live is frequently unsustainable for the HSP.
 This gift of sensitivity can feel like a curse at times especially in a society where this trait is undervalued.
+HSP’s hide, trying to survive an often unbearable world of artificial smells, sounds, touch, and visual experiences.
 With an increased understanding of this trait, you can notice, appreciate, allow and adjust to what is happening around and within you rather than feel overwhelmed and saturated by day to day living.
-Life can be managed rather than feel uncomfortable, painful and unmanageable.
+Life can be managed rather than always feeling uncomfortable, painful and unmanageable.

 You can learn to feel a part of rather than always separate or different, to understand and appreciate your needs and wants within a world where you are aware of or often overly focused on the needs of others.
 You can begin to appreciate and prioritize the need for quiet process time in a noisy world that is constantly demanding your attention in many ways.
 Through the development of these skills, you can live a balanced, calm and fulfilling existence that supports your dreams and goals.

 Request an appointment for Highly Sensitive Person (HSP) help HERE